9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 What do you think these elements do?
 ```
 3) **Individual Work:** Students fill out the worksheet.
-4) As students work, draw on the whiteboard the programs and grids from the worksheet.
+4) As students work, draw the worksheet programs and grids on the whiteboard.
 5) Reflect on sequence:
 ```
 How did you arrive at your answer?